amare1990/Blog-App/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank ruby on rails guide which is full of rich information and Microverse that provides the right material that helps me to improve skills on RoRs.
+I would like to thank ruby on rails guide which is full of rich information and again Microverse that provides the right material that helps me to improve skills on RoRs.